Looking for ways to boost your income without working overtime or getting a second job?

 The good news is, with the dawn of the internet, it doesn’t matter if you’re looking for ways to make money at home, or online, there are now hundreds of ways to boost your income.

 And the best part about it?
 A lot of these side-income ideas require very little work.

 To help get you started, I’m going to share 18 of the easiest ways to boost your income.

 Whether you’re a broke college student needing some beer money, or a stay at home mom looking for a money-making activity to do during your downtime (if downtime even exists for you), there are definitely a few sources extra of income for everyone on this list.

 But really, if you’re wondering how to increase your income from home, even just a little bit, this article will improve your life in so many ways.
-It can reduce every day stress you feel, give you piece of mind, and even let you actually live a little.
+It can reduce everyday stress you feel, give you peace of mind, and even let you actually live a little.